ssyarlag/election-blog/content/post/2024-10-26-week-8-shocks/index.md

 | North Carolina |       DEM        |         51.00         |  50.24   |   50.95   |
 |  Pennsylvania  |       DEM        |         52.64         |  51.16   |   51.87   |
 |   Wisconsin    |       DEM        |         51.98         |  51.31   |   52.08   |
+Interestingly, despite this additional precision, we find a greater certainty of a Democratic sweep, with only Arizona having uncertain results.

-Next, given the argument made by Shaw and Petrocik (5), as also addressed by Matt Dardet, that turnout does not predict party-specific outcomes, I was interested in seeing how my models would perform without the lagged turnout variable.
+Next, given the argument made by Shaw and Petrocik (5), and also addressed by Matt Dardet, that turnout does not predict party-specific outcomes, I was interested in seeing how my models would perform without the lagged turnout variable.

 ## Update 4: Removing Lagged Turnout